CodeF53/phase-1-project-modrinth-search/README.md

 # phase-1-project-modrinth-search
 Mock recreation of the modrinth search page made with pure JavaScript

+## Pitch
+This site has a really good api so I thought it would be fun to work with

 ## Project "User Stories"
 1. I can as a User, click on a mod's name/icon to go to it's page
 2. I can as a User, click on a mod's author to go to it's author's page